 Your stomach acid - hydrochloric acid (HCL) needs to be at the correct acidity level to digest your food properly.
 If your pH levels are too high (alkaline) or too low (too acidic) your digestion will suffer.

-Low levels of stomach acid can result in undigested food particles in your stools, gas and bloating, as well as overgrowths of opportunistic bacteria and yeast, like Candida.
-These are all causes of IBS symptoms.
+Low levels of stomach acid can result in undigested food particles in your stools, gas and bloating, as well as overgrowths of unhealthy bacteria and yeast, like candida.
+All of which are causes of IBS symptoms.

 100 trillion bacteria live inside us, forming an internal world known as “The Microbiome”.
 There are over 1000 different species living within the microbiome and each can have an impact on our health.
 In fact, so important is the microbiome, scientists believe it is not possible to be healthy without healthy gut flora.

-In the digestive tract, there are trillions of healthy and unhealthy bacteria that compete, and when “bad bacteria” outweigh the good for one reason or another, an imbalance leading to causes of IBS symptoms, like abdominal pain, diarrhoea, constipation, bloating and excessive gas.
+In the digestive tract, there are trillions of healthy and unhealthy bacteria that compete, and when “bad bacteria” outweigh the good for one reason or another, an imbalance can trigger IBS symptoms, like abdominal pain, diarrhoea, constipation, bloating and excessive gas.

-Other ways to wipe out your gut microbes is through lifestyle and environmental factors such as stress, smoking and eating a highly processed diet with little fibre.
+Other ways to wipe out your healthy gut microbes are through lifestyle and environmental factors such as stress, smoking and eating a highly processed diet with little fibre.

-The causes of IBS symptoms can often be due to SIBO.
+You may not have heard of Small Intestinal Bacterial Overgrowth (SIBO) before but IBS symptoms can be triggered by SIBO too.
 SIBO is more prevalent than previously believed, and it occurs in many people suffering from IBS and certain other underlying conditions.
-It’s defined as excessive bacteria in the small intestine, or small bowel (1)
+It’s described as excessive bacteria in the small intestine, or small bowel (1)

 While bacteria naturally occur throughout the digestive tract, in a healthy digestive system, the small intestine has relatively low levels of bacteria, as it’s supposed to be at highest concentrations in the colon.